aye-thuzar/CS634Project/Milestone4Documentation.md

 # Milestone4Documentation

-Objective: Create a streamlit app with a baseline and an optimized model with Optuna to predict house prices in Ames, Iowa
+**Objective: Create a streamlit app with a baseline and an optimized model with Optuna to predict house prices in Ames, Iowa.**

 I use the following dataset to train the models: